Skip to main content

 2. SMART attributes that announce the failure

-In 65 % to 80 % of cases according to Seagate Support, the drive emits SMART warnings several days or weeks before the fatal clicking.
+In many cases, a drive emits SMART warnings several days or weeks before the fatal clicking.
 Three attributes should be monitored as priorities, all three normalized by the ATA-8 spec:

-- Attribute 5 — Reallocated Sectors Count : number of defective sectors remapped to the reserve zone.
-A value above 10 on a drive less than 3 years old is abnormal.
-BackBlaze shows that 76 % of drives with attribute 5 > 50 fail within 60 days.
+• Attribute 5 - Reallocated Sectors Count : number of defective sectors remapped to the reserve zone.
+A value above 10 on a drive less than 3 years old is abnormal, and a rapidly rising count is a strong warning of imminent failure.

-Other attributes to watch: 187 (Reported Uncorrectable Errors), 188 (Command Timeout), 189 (High Fly Writes) and 5 and 197 simultaneously non-zero = imminent failure with greater than 90 % probability.
+Other attributes to watch: 187 (Reported Uncorrectable Errors), 188 (Command Timeout), 189 (High Fly Writes) and 5 and 197 simultaneously non-zero, which together signal a drive on the verge of failure.

 To read these attributes: CrystalDiskInfo 9.x on Windows (free, GPL), DriveDx 2.x on macOS ($39), or smartctl from smartmontools on Linux with smartctl -a /dev/sda.
 Schedule a quarterly read at minimum - see our automatic backup Windows and Mac 2026 guide.